 To read more about the concern for Cadmium in consumer goods, click here.

-To see more Starbucks Ornaments, click here.
+To see more Starbucks ornaments, click here.

 New to my website?
 Click here to learn a little more about who I am and how I test consumer goods for heavy metals!

-Thank you for reading and for sharing my posts.
+Thank you for reading and for sharing this work.

 As always, please let me know if you have any questions!